 Course Waiver and Substitution Policy

 - The GSD assumes that upon acceptance students have a comprehensive understanding of the degree requirements of their program.
 Therefore, students who wish to be considered for a course waiver of a required course that is offered in the first semester of their program must submit course waiver materials by August 15 of the year in which they are enrolling.
-If a student wishes to be considered for a course waiver of a required course in any subsequent semester, then s/he must declare this by submitting course waiver materials by November 15 of her/his first semester of study at the GSD.
+If a student wishes to be considered for a course waiver of a required course in any subsequent semester, then they must declare this by submitting course waiver materials by November 15 of their first semester of study at the GSD.
 Course waiver materials submitted after August 15 for first semester courses or November 15 for subsequent semester courses will not be reviewed and waivers will not be considered.

 - A course taken previously may not be used in substitution for more than one course at the GSD.